zack-bitcoin/amoveo/docs/other_blockchains/Emin_Gun_Sirer.md

 Emin attempts to show that you only need 1/4 of the hash power in order to gain 51% control of bitcoin block production.

+Paul Sztorc explained about preventing selfish mining in this blog post: http://www.truthcoin.info/blog/mining-threat-equilibrium/
+Which is based on the explanation from this blog post: https://bitcoinmagazine.com/articles/why-bitcoin-mining-pools-aren-t-incentivized-to-broadcast-blocks-quickly-1475249510/

+Here is a paper that uses math to formalize the arguments from Sztorc and the bitcoinmagazine article https://eprint.iacr.org/2019/486.pdf

-Here is a paper explaining why Emin is wrong: https://eprint.iacr.org/2019/486.pdf It explains how if any mining pool is doing a selfish mining attack, we would all be able to tell that the attack is happening, and we would all know which pool is doing the attack, and we would all know the hash of the blocks that the attacker is keeping secret.
+If any mining pool is doing a selfish mining attack, we would all be able to tell that the attack is happening, and we would all know which pool is doing the attack, and we would all know the hash of the blocks that the attacker has found.

 So the other pools, they are incentivized to work together to exploit the attacker.
 They have 2 strategies available:
 1) They can mine on the attacker's private block even though it has not been published, because they know the hash.